You are here:

 Understanding Autoimmune Diseases

 When an intruder invades your body—like a cold virus or bacteria on a thorn that pricks your skin—your immune system protects you.
 It tries to identify, kill and eliminate the invaders that might hurt you.
-But sometimes problems with your immune system cause it to mistake your body’s own healthy cells as invaders and then repeatedly attacks them.
+But sometimes problems with your immune system cause it to mistakde your body’s own healthy cells as invaders and then repeatedly attacks them.
 This is called an autoimmune disease. (“Autoimmune” means immunity against the self.)

 Your immune system is the network of cells and tissues throughout your body that work together to defend you from invasion and infection.
 You can think of it as having two parts: the acquired and the innate immune systems.

 The acquired (or adaptive) immune system develops as a person grows.
 It “remembers” invaders so that it can fight them if they come back.
 When the immune system is working properly, foreign invaders provoke the body to activate immune cells against the invaders and to produce proteins called antibodies that attach to the invaders so that they can be recognized and destroyed.
 The more primitive innate (or inborn) immune system activates white blood cells to destroy invaders, without using antibodies.